Last modified: Dec. 5, 2024, 2:38 p.m.

 On the upper side, the forewing spots in Z. transalpina are usually clearly separated and appear very sharp due to a thin black border, while in Z. filipendulae they are often in pairs and give a more blurred impression.

 In the relevant literature, the white antenna tips of Z. transalpina are often mentioned as a sure distinguishing feature from Z. filipendulae, which almost always has black antenna tips.
-However, there are also specimens of transalpina with completely black antenna tips
+However, there are also specimens of Z. transalpina with completely black antenna tips, and when specimens have been worn, this feature is hardly or not visible anymore

 Larvae live freely on the food plant.
 Cocoon detached on the stems of grasses.
 The adults are active during the day.